 (Dateline: October 31, 1933)

-It’s Halloween, 1933, and a series of brutal murders leads Detective Lt.
-Foster to the doorstep of Creighton Manor, whose tormented owner believes he’s the victim of a family curse, and may be responsible for the killings.
+It’s Halloween, 1933, and a series of local murders leads Detective Lt.
+Foster to the doorstep of Creighton Manor, whose tormented owner believes he’s the victim of a family curse and may be responsible for the killings.
 Matters are complicated by kissing cousins, a mysterious gypsy servant, and a secretive gardener who appears to come back from the dead.

-Adding to the confusion is Harry Hunsacker (world-famous detective and aspiring actor), who is trick-or-treating in the neighborhood with his good friend and paid-by-the-hour assistant Nigel Grouse.
+Into this mix arrives Harry Hunsacker (world-famous detective and aspiring actor), who is trick-or-treating in the neighborhood with his good friend and paid-by-the-hour assistant Nigel Grouse.
 As night falls and a full moon rises, can Harry beat a centuries-old curse before it’s too late?

 A Minor Case of Murder!